Skip to content

 return

-# Loop find, break after passing leaf nodes
+# Loop search, exit after passing leaf node

 cur, pre = self._root, None